Missouri Governor, Opponent of Mandatory Masks, Has COVID-19

 Parson would be considered a potential high-risk patient given his age and a preexisting condition.
 On Christmas Eve in 2016, Parson underwent heart surgery after doctors discovered a blockage during a routine checkup in Springfield.

 Two other Republican governors also have tested positive for COVID-19, though one of those turned out to be a false positive.
-Oklahoma Gov. Kevin Stitt became the first governor to test positive in July.
+Oklahoma Gov. Kevin Stitt in July became the first governor to announce he'd tested positive.
 He recovered and returned to work less than two weeks later.

 In August, Ohio Gov. Mike DeWine announced that a rapid test was positive.
 But a short time later, DeWine said a more sensitive test was negative.